Hasso Plattner: Research

 Since his retirement from SAP, Plattner has been particularly active as a benefactor in the field of technological research.
 Media reports have named him one of Germany's most important private sponsors of scientific research.
 In 1998, Plattner founded the Hasso Plattner Institute for software systems engineering based at the University of Potsdam, and in Palo Alto, California, its sole source of funding being the non-profit Hasso Plattner Foundation for Software Systems Engineering.
 Plattner has pledged €50 million of his personal fortune over a period of 20 years.
 Since its foundation, Plattner's commitment to the HPI has quadrupled to over €200 million.
 He not only fully finances the HPI, but is also actively involved as a director and lecturer in Enterprise Platforms and Integration Concepts.

 In October 2005, with a donation of US$35 million, Plattner founded the Hasso Plattner Institute of Design at Stanford University.
 Students of varying disciplines have been charged with the development of user-friendly innovations.
 Another of Plattner's pledges to promote science was of €10 million to redevelop the library at the University of Mannheim, Germany, given in 2003.

 Recognition

 On 21 January 2004, at a ceremony at the Hasso Plattner Institute celebrating the 60th birthday of its founder, German Chancellor Gerhard Schröder made the following comments on Plattner's achievements: "We need more Hasso Plattners and more SAPs in order to get Germany moving again economically."
 According to the Chancellor, Plattner created an international corporation proving "that German companies can be at the top of the technological hierarchy worldwide".
-In an interview in August 2004, the Munich-based management consultant Roland Berger named Hasso Plattner as one of the five Germans who have made the greatest impression on him.
+In an interview in August 2004, management consultant Roland Berger named Hasso Plattner as one of the five Germans who have made the greatest impression on him.
 In the Welt am Sonntag article Berger pointed out how Plattner founded, built up and adapted SAP to a changing market was a "master achievement".